What is Functional Medicine

 What do Functional Medicine doctors do in terms of initial workups?

 Most follow a similar path.
 There is an initial new patient consultation, typically an hour or longer where they take a complete history, not just a medical history but a history of your life stresses, working to find the original underlying cause of the health problems you are experiencing rather than solely focusing on your current symptoms.
-All Functional Medicine doctors will order various types of labs, some used in conventional medicine but most unique to our field.
+All Functional Medicine doctors will order various types of labs, some used in conventional medicine but unique to our field.
 Specialized GI assessments for your microbiome, measuring nutrient levels, amino acid levels, organic acids for brain health the liver detoxification pathways.
 SNP testing or genetic testing is common as is food allergy testing along with a variety of hormone assays.

 What does a functional doctor do?

 The most important emphasis is placed on primary prevention of disease (before the disease process has begun).
 There is much wisdom in the old adage “an ounce of prevention is worth a pound of cure”.
 Once a disease process has started, a determination is made as to which core clinical function is imbalanced and responsible for causing it.
 Most functional imbalances can be addressed, some substantially improved (treated) and others completely returned to optimal function (healed).
-Rebalancing core clinical functions always has a significant positive impact on the health of the patient.
+Rebalancing core clinical functions always have a significant positive impact on the health of the patient.
 A large toolbox of available interventions are evaluated and a customized treatment plan is applied for maximal impact on the underlying functionality.

 Functional medicine expands the physician’s toolbox beyond pharmaceuticals and surgery.
 It also includes botanicals, supplements, therapeutic diets, exercise plans, functional neuro-rehabilitation, detoxification programs, stress management techniques and much more.